 Mainly, print speed and retraction are the slicer software settings you need to get right.
 Our advice is to print really slow and to turn off retraction.
 Constant retracting and extruding can cause under-extrusion.

 3D printer hardware

 The build surface and extruder type of your 3D printer are also important.
 When printing on a cold print bed make sure to use some sort of adhesive layer.
-Although, when your printer has a heated bed with a glass surface there’s a fair chance you don’t need an extra adhesive layer.
+In case your printer has a heated bed with a glass surface there’s a fair chance you don’t need an extra adhesive layer.

 Bowden versus Direct Extruder

-A few years ago it was basically only possible to print flexible 3D printer filament with a direct extruder instead of a bowden extruder.
+A few years ago it was basically impossible to print flexible 3D printer filament with a bowden extruder.
 However, times have changed and extruders have improved a lot.
 Nowadays you have a good chance your bowden extruder is also up to the task.

 The most important element which decides if your printer is up to the task of printing flexible filament is the way it constrains the filament path.
 A fully constrained path from the idler/gear pinch point to the hot end means there is nowhere for the filament to escape or get stuck.